 Citroen e-Dispatch electric van: price, specifications, pictures and details

-The Citroen e-Dispatch electric van, which starts at just under £25,000 before VAT and after the government grant, is on sale in the UK now
+The Citroen e-Dispatch electric van, which starts at just over £26,000 before the government grant, is on sale in the UK now

-Citroen has announced full details and pricing for the electric variant of its Dispatch van.
+Citroen has announced full details and pricing for the electric variant of its Dispatch medium-size panel van.
 It's known as the Citroen e-Dispatch and is on sale in the UK now.
-The range starts at £25,053 before VAT and after the government's plug-in van grant has been applied for the entry-level model, rising to £34,380 for the range-topper, with the longest range and highest spec.
+The range starts at £26,450 after the government's plug-in van grant has been applied for the entry-level model, rising to £35,070 for the range-topper, with the longest range and highest spec.

 Citroen e-Dispatch trim levels, specifications and pricing